MurphyAAA/GenderIdentification/README.md

 |   10   |              0.460               |
 ## Support Vector Machine
 ## Gaussian Mixture Models
+We assume male and female training data both have different components [1,2,4]. we tried different combination
 ## Calibration and fusion
 # Experimental Evaluation
 now we analyze a model performance on the evaluation set.
 We start from the selected model and then different choices will be analyzed as well